This is how we fix the broken childcare system

 Moves to change the broken system

 Advocates in New York are also looking to alter the payment structure for publicly-funded early childhood education, to make the sector less reliant on enrollment.
-“Particularly during the pandemic, enrollment really fluctuated,” says Gregory Bender, who oversees public policy for the Day Care Council of New York, a membership organization of childcare providers.
+“Particularly during the pandemic, enrollment really fluctuated,” says Gregory Brender, who oversees public policy for the Day Care Council of New York, a membership organization of childcare providers.
 “If you have, say, 15% under-enrollment, there’s not necessarily 15% of your budget that you can cut, because most of the budget of a childcare center is pretty fixed.”
 By moving to a line item budget, the city could help blunt the impact of fluctuating enrollment and work with centers to reach full enrollment.

 For states looking to make serious investments in childcare, the path forward could be modeled on Washington, D.C., where advocates have pushed lawmakers to invest in a far-reaching program to increase compensation for childcare workers and subsidize care for more families.
 One reason childcare workers leave the industry is because they can get higher pay and better benefits as a public school teacher.
 “If they have a BA, they can just go work in D.C. public schools, [where] the starting salary is $66,000,” says Ruqiyyah Anbar-Shaheen, the director of Under 3 D.C., a coalition of organizations calling for public investments in childcare.
 “That’s not what teachers are making in childcare.”